NSAPH-Data-Processing/medicaid-children-first-hospitalzation/README.md

 ## Follow up request:
 A frequency count of ICD codes between 290 and 319 in Medicaid through years 1999-2012, frequency count of primary and secondary on all hospitalizations in kids 0-18 year old.
 Divided into groups 0-12, and 13-18

+## Final request:
+On the individual level, extract all beneficiaries with ICD codes of interest, and classify whether the diagnosis is one of the five diseases
+- Major depressive disorder
+- Anxiety
+- Disturbance of emotions specific to childhood
+- Adolescence and adjustment reaction
+- Disturbance of conduct

 ## Data descriptors:

 location: `/n/dominici_nsaph_l3/Lab/projects/medicaid_children_icd/data`